bastienmichaux/notes/g/networks/osi-model.md

 1. **Presentation Layer**: Translates data into a format that is suitable for transmission between devices.
 1. **Application Layer**: Represents the user interface with which applications interact.

-The OSI model standardizes the functions of a telecommunication or computing system.
-It describes how networking protocols and technologies work together to enable data transmission and communication.
+**Notes:**

-**Note:** while the OSI model has 7 layers, the TCP/IP model has a more summarized form, consisting of only 4 layers.
+- While the OSI model has 7 layers, the TCP/IP model has a more summarized form, consisting of only 4 layers.
+- It was the first standard model for network communications, adopted by all major computer and telecommunication companies in the early 1980s.

 ## Physical Layer